-Average Cost of Groceries Per Month for 2
+Average Cost of Groceries Per Month for 2 in 2022

 As expected, the average grocery bill for two people is just over double the cost for a single person.
 A family consisting of one male and one female between the ages of 19-50 years of age spends between $402.20 and $798.70.
 While a similar couple between the ages of 51-70 years spends slightly less.
 On average between $381.90 to $743.80.

 Average Grocery Bill for a Family of 4 in 2022